 In the old days of Web 1.0, most websites were constituted of plain HTML.
-An HTML-document is a designed text, containing fonts, textsizes, colors, etc. This can be expanded endlessly using text-effexts, hyperlinks, images, videos, etc. to improve the visitor’s experience.
+An HTML-document is a designed text, containing fonts, text sizes, colours, etc. This can be expanded endlessly using text-effects, hyperlinks, images, videos, etc. to improve the visitor's experience.

-As complexity for websites keeps increasing, practically all websites nowadays consist of multiple layers: There is a database containing the contents, external sources like ads and facebook-links, are loaded, there is a stylesheet defining the looks of the site, and the visitor’s computer is taken into account to optimize visuals.
-PHP combines these data into an HTML-page that is optimized for each visitor.
+As complexity for websites keeps increasing, practically all websites nowadays consist of multiple layers: There is a database containing the contents, external sources like ads and Facebook-links, are loaded, there is a stylesheet defining the looks of the site, and the visitor's computer is taken into account to optimise visuals.
+PHP combines these data into an HTML-page that is optimised for each visitor.

 Why is PHP being updated?

 PHP is software, and all software is being developed: New options are added, existing code is improved upon and obsolete functionality is removed.
 These improvements are combined into new (sub)versions of the software.
 At the same time, bugs are being fixed and security flaws are closed.
 The latter also happens in old versions of the software.
 On www.php.net you will find all technical details with regard to different PHP-versions.
 We are making sure that the PHP-versions we offer are updated regularly, without you noticing.

 At a certain point, the differences between the newest and the older versions are such that the developers decide not to make any more improvements upon older versions.
 From this point on, security leaks are also no longer being restored.
 Therefore, from this moment on, your website is no longer protected at this level and it is vital to switch to a more modern version..